antaresproject/docs/docs/services/cryptor.md

 ## Introduction

-The platform provides a set of constructions that enable the encryption of data included in the tables of a database.
-Such a solution increases the security level of the application.
-Only the columns of tables with data of string type can be subject to encryption (in particular the 'text' and 'varchar' types).
+The platform provides a set of constructions enabling data coding which belong to databases' tables.
+Such a solution increases the application's security level.
+Only the tables' columns - with data type treated as a string - can be coded (especially the 'text' and 'varchar' types).

 > The default path of cryptor sources is `src/core/src/utils/security/`.

 ## Configuration

-The configuration that contains information about parameters of cryptors is kept in a file located in:
+The configuration containing information about cryptors parameters is kept in a file in the following localization:

 ```php
 core\foundation\resources\config\db_cryptor.php
 ```

-The configuration of the cryptor is the following:
+The cryptor's configuration is the following:

 ```php
 return